-- Depending on your experience, you can convince the employer that you can work long hours relatively easily.
+- Depending on your experience, you can convince the employer that you can work long hours relatively efficiently.

-- Also, you have options outside of investment banking that lawyers and accountants don’t have access to.
+- Also, you have options outside of investment banking that lawyers and accountants cannot access.

 - Plan out your recruiting strategy.

-The next and the most important step is to craft a winning resume.
+The next and most crucial step is to craft a winning resume.
 Here’s how you can do that:

-Use some investment banking resume templates if you are unsure about how to structure the perfect resume.
-All the templates are available online, and you can select the one which best suits you and get it to download.
+Use some investment banking resume templates if you are unsure how to structure the perfect resume.
+All the templates are available online, and you can select the one that best suits you and get it to download.

 Pick some experiences that you would like to highlight the most.
-These may include what you’ve done during the entire finance course, summer internship projects, Business competitions or any other major activities where you have displayed your leadership quality.
+These may include what you’ve done during the entire finance course, summer internship projects, Business competitions, or any other significant activities where you have displayed your leadership quality.

-It is best that you rephrase your resume in business and finance terms rather than using big jargon or some engineering lingo.
+Rephrasing your resume in business and finance rather than using extensive jargon or some engineering lingo is best.

 During the Interview Process!!!

-- Don’t you feel that you have wasted “Four Years of Engineering”?
+- Don’t you feel you have wasted “Four Years of Engineering”?

 - Do you have the stamina and passion for working 100-hour weeks?